10.3 Support to youth work

 Young people not in education, employment or training (NEET) are a priority group within the government’s youth policy initiatives.
 Other groups that during the recent years have been specifically targeted are young newly arrived, young people with immigrant background or who belong to ethnic minorities, young LGBT-people and young people with disabilities.

 Initiatives focusing on better knowledge and addressing mental health, sexual and reproductive health and rights (SRHR), gender equality, discrimination, violence prevention and better access to leisure activities often target the above-mentioned groups.

 Local youth work is funded by respective municipality.
 Sweden has 290 municipalities with local governments.
-The municipalities have a considerable degree of autonomy and finance largely their own activities, due to independent powers of taxation.
-Activities that take place in within the civil society may be funded by grants from the national government as well as from the local government, and by membership fees.
+The municipalities have a considerable degree of autonomy and largely finance their own activities, due to independent powers of taxation.
+Activities that take place in within the civil society may be funded by grants from the national government as well as from the local government, and via membership fees.

 Only information on the national government’s funding is available.

 Swedish Inheritance Fund